noisyboiler/wampy/README.rst

     In [6]: reader.start()

-Because we're in a terminal you now need something to poll async for messages, such as...
+Because we're in a terminal you also need something to poll async for messages, such as...

 ::

     In [7]: def listen_for_news(reader):
+                import eventlet()
                 while True:
                     try:
                         message = reader.messages.pop()